terra-campaigns/arrival/campaign/arrival/_arrivalNotions.md

 - [ ] layers upon layers of abandoned ancient infrastructure (subways from Contact)
 - [ ] add uncanny powers and monstrous drives to appropriate creatures
 - [ ] - Construct NPCs:<br>	- Character tags (AotLE)<br>	- Simple sheet (if required)<br>	- Image<br>	- Roleplay aspects:<br>		- one distinct physical aspect<br>		- one distinct voice aspect<br>		- one signature phrase or gesture
+- [ ] Once PCs re-establish glasrath, they are revered as Masters (semi-religious).
+- [ ] Track PCs renown and allow these points to be used to change the world at larger scopes
+- [ ] create mercian cult as Silent legions cult
+- [ ] Create mystra / Falestism as Godbound religion
+- [ ] Calculate renown
+- [ ] The void can cure miraak, for a price - after the Ngar'tho has detected his thoughts.
+- [ ] Create undead mob as a creature
+- [ ] Create new cult for undeath in Linhe - the Eaten
+- [ ] Brezal path pulling is openning the earth with Uncreation ruptures.
+Uncreated creatures come from it.
+- [ ] Godbrain is dying

 ## snoozed